MerryCodeAround/Final-Year-Project-22105496D/README.md

 |lift test 4|grey floor, 320 x 180 px, 1000 samples, with bounding box|

 ## Python Codes
+I was originally using Notepad++ as my text editor, and command prompt to execute the files.
+But I was met with version conflicts among python modules, and the "NppExec Console" failed me.
+So I switched to using Anaconda and Spyder for my development environment.

 Contain all image processing and computer vision python code

 **Ver 1**